AustinFrankel/study-share/SUPABASE_SETUP_COMPLETE.md

 ALTER TABLE public.files ENABLE ROW LEVEL SECURITY;

+-- Drop old policies
+DO $$
+BEGIN
   DROP POLICY IF EXISTS "Public can view files" ON public.files;
   DROP POLICY IF EXISTS "Authenticated users can insert files" ON public.files;
+  DROP POLICY IF EXISTS "Files are viewable by everyone" ON public.files;
+END $$;

 CREATE POLICY "Public can view files"
   ON public.files FOR SELECT